kyyril/NextJS/README.md

   Capturing and modifying routes before they are processed.
   *Example:* Use middleware to intercept requests and modify them before they reach the route handler.

-- **Fetch Data di Client**
-  Fetching data on the client-side and integrating it into your Next.js application.
-  *Example:* Use `useEffect` and `fetch` to retrieve data after the component has mounted.

 Happy learning! 🚀